VirtualBrainLab/vbl-docs/source/02_traj_planner/05_tp_development.md

 We use Github Issues to track development.
 Any changes you make should first be posted as an issue and flagged either as a *bug* or a *feature* and assigned to the relevant developer.
 When you complete adding a new feature you should either merge it to the corresponding development branch (if it's minor) or submit a pull request (if it's a major feature change).
 In either case, you should link to the relevant commit in the issue.

+We use a Project to track development on the planner and milestones to assign bugs/features to releases.

 When a **bug/feature** is closed it should be added to the incremental update list on the next Release page, or added to the current release as a **hotfix**.

 ## Builds